KnowledgeCaptureAndDiscovery/MINT/notebooks.md

 ## Jupyter Notebooks for Use with the TopoFlow Model

-#### Note: Please do not view these notebooks in GitHub, which is slow and does not work well.
+#### <b>Note</b>: Please do not view these notebooks in GitHub, which is slow and does not work well.
 Instead, paste their complete URL into the box at: https://nbviewer.jupyter.org.
 There, notebooks render correctly and very quickly.
 Both internal and external links will also work!

  * A notebook with an overview and introduction for new users.
 [TopoFlow Getting Started Notebook] (https://github.com/peckhams/topoflow36/blob/master/notebooks/TopoFlow_Getting_Started.ipynb)